magneticore/hue-panel/readme.md

 ###Authentication

-The first time you launch Hue Pi you'll need to authenticate the application with your Hue lights API.
+The first time you launch Hue Panel you'll need to authenticate the application with your Hue lights API.

 * Open the control panel in your browser: `http://your_local_ip:3000`
 * Push the button on your Hue Bridge